cathive/concourse-sonarqube-resource/README.md

         source:
           repository: debian
           tag: 'jessie'
       inputs:
-        - name: example-sources
+      - name: sources
       outputs:
-        # Hint: For some (most?) languages, the sonar-runner needs more than just the
+      # Hint: The sonar-runner needs more than just the
       # sources to perform a full analysis.
 Line coverage reports, unit test reports,
       # Java class files and mutation test results should also be present.
       # Therefore, you'll have to make sure that your build script provides the sources
-        # and the compilation/test in your Concourse CI build plan.
+      # and the compilation/test results in your Concourse CI build plan.
       # (And that is the reason, why we need the following output)
       - name: sonarqube-analysis-input
       run:
         path: build.sh
-           dir: example-sources
+        dir: sources
+  - aggregate:
     - put: code-analysis
       params:
         project_path: sonarqube-analysis-input
         additional_properties:
           # Will be passed as "-Dsonar.javascript.lcov.reportPaths="coverage/lcov.info" to the scanner.
           sonar.javascript.lcov.reportPaths: coverage/lcov.info
+    - put: artifact

+# The qualitygate task breaks the build if the analysis result from SonarQube
+# indicates that any of our quality metrics have not been met.
 - name: qualitygate
   plan:
+  - aggregate:
+    - get: artifact
+      passed:
+      - build-and-analyze
     - get: code-analysis
       passed:
       - build-and-analyze
       trigger: true
   - task: check-sonarqube-quality-gate
     config:
       platform: linux